Mark Williams NBA Preview vs. the Wizards

-The Charlotte Hornets, Mark Williams included, face the Washington Wizards on Wednesday at 7:00 PM ET.
+Mark Williams and his Charlotte Hornets teammates take on the Washington Wizards on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.